Azathothas/Stars/README.md

 - [gwen001/github-regexp](https://github.com/gwen001/github-regexp) – Basically a regexp over a GitHub search.
 - [gwen001/github-subdomains](https://github.com/gwen001/github-subdomains) – Find subdomains on GitHub.
 - [gwen001/gitlab-subdomains](https://github.com/gwen001/gitlab-subdomains) – Find subdomains on GitLab.
+- [h0tak88r/apkX](https://github.com/h0tak88r/apkX) – APKx is a high-performance tool written in Go for scanning Android APK files to discover sensitive information like URIs, endpoints, and secrets.
+It's inspired by APKLeaks but reimplemented in Go with enhanced features and YAML pattern support.
 - [hahwul/authz0](https://github.com/hahwul/authz0) – 🔑 Authz0 is an automated authorization test tool.
 Unauthorized access can be identified based on URLs and Roles & Credentials.
 - [hahwul/dalfox](https://github.com/hahwul/dalfox) – 🌙🦊 Dalfox is a powerful open-source XSS scanner and utility focused on automation.
 - [hahwul/gee](https://github.com/hahwul/gee) – 🏵 Gee is tool of stdin to each files and stdout.
 It is similar to the tee command, but there are more functions for convenience.
 In addition, it was written as go